 - Trained more than 15,000 people in methane mitigation techniques

 - Grown from 14 to 46 Partner Countries (including the European Commission), and from 100 to more than 700 Project Network Members

 - Developed more than 50 tools and publications

 - Leveraged more than $655 million for project development and training

 GMI is composed of an international network of national governments, industry, development banks, universities, and non-governmental organizations (NGOs), united in advancing methane emission reduction projects across the globe.
 GMI provides project development support, with active engagement from the private sector.

-Participating countries sign a Terms of Reference Exit that outlines the purpose, organization and functions of the Initiative.
+Participating countries sign a Terms of Reference that outlines the purpose, organization and functions of the Initiative.
 While the details are worked out by the Partners through a consensus-based process, core activities often include:

 - Identifying and promoting areas of bilateral, multilateral, and private sector collaboration on methane recovery and use.